 The district administration has claimed that Ravidas suffered from asthma, reported Hindustan Times.

-National Secretary of Bharat Gyan Vigyan Samiti, Mr Kashinath Chatterjee, who is a Right To Food activist told The Logical Indian that the wife works as a domestic help and earns about Rs 1,500-2,000 per month.
-To make ends meet, the 13-14 year old daughters also work in people’s houses even though it is against the law.
+National Secretary of Bharat Gyan Vigyan Samiti, Kashinath Chatterjee, who is a Right To Food activist told The Logical Indian that Ravidas’ wife works as a domestic help and earns about Rs 1,500-2,000 per month.
+To make ends meet, their 13 and 14-year-old daughters also work in people’s houses even though it is against the law.
 The government had not included them in the Below Poverty Line (BPL) category and this made getting a ration card even more difficult.

-“If you visit their house, you’d know the conditions they live in,” continued Mr Chatterjee, adding that Ravidas’ death was definitely cased due starvation.
+“If you visit their house, you’d know the conditions they live in,” continued Chatterjee, adding that Ravidas’ death was definitely cased due to starvation.

 He also revealed that nearly 70% of the people in the area do not have ration cards and the 30% who do, got it after paying about Rs 2,000-3,000.

-On questioning the DC about his alleged role in coercing the family to sign papers, he said that they were only giving a statement which was void of any influence.
+On questioning the DC about his alleged role in coercing the family to sign papers, he told The Logical Indian that they were only giving a statement which was void of any influence.

 Ravidas’ death comes less than a month after the death of 11-year-old Santoshi Kumari of Simdega district, Jharkhand.
 She allegedly died of starvation as her family’s ration card was cancelled for not being linked to Aadhaar.

-There are some media reports which say that Santoshi’s mother was an alcoholic and spent all of the family’s money on buying liquor instead of buying food for her children.
-Mr Chatterjee rubbished these claims and said that the family is being maligned to outcaste them from the village.
+There are some media reports which say that Santoshi’s mother was an alcoholic and spent all of the family’s money on buying liquor instead of food for her children.
+Chatterjee rubbished these claims and said that the family is being maligned to ostracise them from the village.

 The Logical Indian take

 The government’s entire premise of Aadhaar was helping the poor.
-They said that it would aid them in receiving social benefits in a better and a more transparent manner.
+It said that the 12-digit unique identity number would aid the poor receive social benefits in a better and a more transparent manner.
 But we’re talking about people who have low technical knowledge, are not adept with the internet and reside in areas with poor network connectivity.
 Problems like fingerprint mismatch and banks lacking enough branches in rural areas have marred Aadhaar-linked welfare schemes like the public distribution system.

 How is Aadhaar the need of the hour when our rural areas lack electricity, water, food, banks and irrigation facilities?
 Without basic infrastructure and human rights remaining unfulfilled, what does the government truly wishes to achieve with Aadhaar?

-Even though further probe will tell if Ravidas died of hunger for sure, The Logical Indian community strongly condemns the manner in which the government is pushing to make Aadhaar compulsory.
+Even though further probe will confirm if Ravidas died of hunger, The Logical Indian community strongly condemns the manner in which the government is pushing to make Aadhaar compulsory.

 For every Indian to be able to feed themselves, food needs to be available, accessible and affordable.
 Food is our right, not luxury and the government needs to set its priorities straight.